ACTE Announces Nevada Associate Professor and Program Coordinator at the University of Nevada as National Award Finalist

 The Association for Career and Technical Education (ACTE) is the nation’s largest not-for-profit association committed to the advancement of education that prepares youth and adults for successful careers.
 ACTE represents the community of CTE professionals, including educators, administrators, researchers, school counselors, guidance and career development professionals and others at all levels of education.
 ACTE is committed to excellence in providing advocacy, public awareness and access to resources, professional development and leadership opportunities.

-ACTE Announces Georgia Teacher as National Award Finalist
+ACTE Announces Utah Associate Professor, as National Award Winner

 FOR IMMEDIATE RELEASE